amidos2006/Mario-AI-Framework/README.md

 - Koopa shells can come back to life after stomping on it
 - Adding Monte Mario agent
 - Modifying the original Mario levels to include more details
-- Adding the level generator interface
-- Adding the level generators to the framework
 - Multiple different backgrounds/palettes that the user can select from.
 - Adding the learning track interface
 - Mimicking the original SMB physics instead of SMW physics